Generalizable Lightweight Proxy for Robust NAS against Diverse Perturbations

 where $\beta$ is the step size for parameter perturbations, $\|\cdot\|$ is the norm, and $\mathcal{L}$ is the cross-entropy objective.
 This bounds the size of the perturbation by the norm of the original parameter $\|\theta_m\|$.

-\paragraph{Perturbed Input.} On top of the perturbed parameters (Eq.~\ref{equation:attack_params}), we generate perturbed input images by employing fast gradient sign method (FGSM)~\citep{goodfellow2014fgsm}, which is the worst case adversarial perturbation to the input $x$ as follows:

-where $\delta$ is a generated adversarial perturbation that maximizes the cross-entropy objective $\mathcal{L}$ of given input $x$ and given label $y$.
+\paragraph{Perturbed Input.} On top of the perturbed parameters (Eq.~\ref{equation:attack_params}), we generate perturbed input images by employing fast gradient sign method (FGSM)~\citep{goodfellow2014fgsm}, which is the worst case adversarial perturbation to the input $x$ as follows: where $\delta$ is a generated adversarial perturbation that maximizes the cross-entropy objective $\mathcal{L}$ of given input $x$ and given label $y$.
 Then, we utilize the perturbed inputs ($x'=x+\delta$) to estimate the robustness of the fully-trained model.
-Although CRoZe is input perturbation-agnostic proxy (Table~\ref{tbl:ablation_input_perturb}), we employ adversarially perturbed inputs for all the following sections.
+Although CRoZe is an input perturbation-agnostic proxy (Supplementary~\ref{sec:ablation_input_perturbation}), we employ adversarially perturbed inputs for all the following sections.